weso/shexsjava/README.md

-shexjava
+shexs-java
 ========

-ShEx client using Java.
+ShEx-s client using Java.

 This repository contains a simple command line Java program that runs the ShEx validator.